christinium/Health/OmissionDetection/~README.md

 # Omission Detection in Medical Notes
 *A project demonstrating LLM application in healthcare quality improvement*

+## TL;DR

+Traditional NLP metrics (BLEU/ROUGE) don't work for clinical workflows.
+This system uses a clinical safety-first approach with zero-shot learning and chain-of-thought prompting to detect omissions in medical text—achieving **sub-human error rates**.

+**Goal**: Improve the quality and completeness of medical documentation
+**Objective**: Automatically detect clinically relevant details from transcripts that are missing from the HPI section of medical notes

+---

 ## Clinical Problem

 Medical documentation often omits clinically relevant information from visit transcripts.
 These omissions can impact: